LLNL/axom/src/docs/sphinx/dev_guide/updating_tpls.rst

 instructions on how to update a built-in TPL are:

 #.
 Download the new release and override the source that is already there.
-   This may involve removing files no-longer needed.
+   This may involve removing files no longer needed.

 #.
 Review and apply the existing patch files in the ``axom/src/thirdparty/axom``
    directory.
 More than likely, you will not be able to directly apply the patch